adhearsion/electric_slide/README.markdown

 Electric Slide - Simple Call Distribution for Adhearsion
 ====================================================================

-This library implements a simple FIFO (First-In, First-Out) call queue for Adhearsion.
+This library implements a simple call queue for Adhearsion.

 To ensure proper operation, a few things are assumed: